Het onzichtbare internet project (I2P)

 I2P uses cryptography to achieve a variety of properties for the tunnels it builds and the communications it transports.
-I2P tunnels use transports, NTCP2 and SSU, to hide the nature of the traffic being transported over it.
+I2P tunnels use transports, NTCP2 and SSU2, to conceal the traffic being transported over it.
 Connections are encrypted from router-to-router, and from client-to-client(end-to-end).
 Forward-secrecy is provided for all connections.
-Because I2P is cryptographically addressed, I2P addresses are self-authenticating and only belong to the user who generated them.
+Because I2P is cryptographically addressed, I2P network addresses are self-authenticating and only belong to the user who generated them.

-I2P is a secure and traffic protecting Internet-like layer.
 The network is made up of peers ("routers") and unidirectional inbound and outbound virtual tunnels.
-Routers communicate with each other using protocols built on existing transport mechanisms (TCP, UDP, etc), passing messages.
+Routers communicate with each other using protocols built on existing transport mechanisms (TCP, UDP), passing messages.
 Client applications have their own cryptographic identifier ("Destination") which enables it to send and receive messages.
 These clients can connect to any router and authorize the temporary allocation ("lease") of some tunnels that will be used for sending and receiving messages through the network.
 I2P has its own internal network database (using a modification of the Kademlia DHT) for distributing routing and contact information securely.

-The I2P network does not officially "Exit" traffic.
-It has outproxies to the Internet run by volunteers, which are centralized services.
-I2P is primarily a hidden service network and outproxying is not an official function, nor is it advised.
-The privacy benefits you get from participating in the the I2P network come from remaining in the network and not accessing the internet.
-I2P recommends that you use Tor Browser or a trusted VPN when you want to browse the Internet privately.
+Outproxies to the Internet are run by volunteers, and are centralized services.
+The privacy benefits from participating in the the I2P network come from remaining in the network and not accessing the internet.
+Tor Browser or a trusted VPN are better options for browsing the Internet privately.

 There are a great many other applications and projects working on anonymous communication and I2P has been inspired by much of their efforts.
 This is not a comprehensive list of anonymity resources - both freehaven's Anonymity Bibliography and GNUnet's related projects serve that purpose well.
 That said, a few systems stand out for further comparison.
 The following have individual comparison pages: